-At Brod Law Firm, we handle all types of employment law claims, including:
+At Willoughby Brod, LLP, we handle all types of employment law claims, including:

 - Discrimination: You are protected from discrimination based on race, color, national origin, religion, and sex under the Title VII of the Civil Rights Act.
 You are also protected from discrimination related to your race, color, national origin, ancestry, religion, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity and expression, sexual orientation, age, or military and veteran status under California’s Fair Employment and Housing Act (FEHA).
 If you believe you were discriminated against during the application or hiring process, during your employment, and in relation to being let go, contact an attorney immediately.
 You may have the right to file an administrative claim with the California Department of Fair Employment and Housing (DFEH) or with the Equal Employment Opportunity Commission (EEOC).
 If you exhaust the administrative process without receiving a fair outcome, an employment lawyer in Oakland can discuss your right to file a lawsuit.

 - Sexual Harassment: A common form of discrimination is sexual harassment, which may be explicit and egregious, or it may be subtle and pervasive.
 You may have a sexual harassment claim against your employer if you are the victim of one serious offense, such as groping, a quid pro quo suggestion, or sexual assault.
 If you experienced explicit sexual harassment or assault at work, contact a lawyer immediately.
 However, sexual harassment can also be understated.
 It can be a number of small comments and actions that create an uncomfortable, hostile, and unproductive work environment.
 If you are having trouble working in such an environment, contact Willoughby Brod, LLP today.